Dramere/Dramere/README.md

 # Hi, I'm Dramere Graham

-**Senior Director, Business Architect @ Travelers Insurance | Aspiring Product Manager**
+**Senior Director, Business Architect @ Travelers Insurance**

-I'm a technology professional with 12+ years of experience bridging business strategy and technical execution in the insurance industry.
+I'm a technology professional with 8 years of experience bridging business strategy and technical execution in the insurance industry.
 I specialize in translating complex stakeholder needs into scalable product solutions, leading cross-functional teams, and modernizing legacy systems into event-driven platforms.

 Currently exploring the intersection of product management, platform architecture, and AI-driven solutions.